Stephen Kiama: Other considerations

+Dendritic cells, Natural Products, Macrophages, and Pecten oculi, are among his topical research interests.
 As of January 2020, Professor Kiama had supervised 12 PhD and 14 MSc students who completed their studies at Makerere University, Rhodes University and the University of Nairobi.
 He was also actively supervising three more at the time.
-He has published widely in peer-reviewed journals and is credited with over 140 journal and conference publications.
+He has published widely in peer-reviewed journals and is credited with over 140 journal and conference publications, and has over 4,000 citations.

+Professor Kiama's administration, as the vice chancellor of the University of Nairobi, is anchored on data-driven management, governance reforms, curricula reforms, financial reforms, and people-focussed reforms, being a five 5-point reform agenda aimed at transforming the university into a vibrant, relevant and sustainable university.